 Schemes under CSAWMP have been selected covering all the nine BWDB Zone across the country.
-Hitherto BWDB has long-listed 73 potential schemes for financing under the CSAWMP.
-Detailed plans will be prepared for about 20 selected schemes where interventions by each entity can be started in the first year of project implementation.
-An estimated 65 million people will be directly benefitted from the project for rehabilitation of 73 schemes across the country under the 9 water development zones.
+Initially BWDB had long-listed 73 potential schemes for financing under the CSAWMP.
+After reviewing with the help of TAPP consultants BWDB had selected 42 potential schemes.
+After further reviewing by two review & Technical committeeBWDB has finally selected 19 potential schemes for financing under the CSAWMP.
+Detailed plans will be prepared for the schemes where interventions by each entity can be started from the first year of project implementation.
+An estimated 1216500 people will be directly benefitted from the project for rehabilitation of 19 schemes across the country under the 9 water development zones.
 The primarily identified schemes for review and selection for implementation under the project have been as provided in Table 2.1 below.

-Table 2-1 Zone Wise Scheme Areas and Beneficiary Population
+Table 2-1Zone Wise Scheme Areas and Beneficiary Population